HRCP demands quick recovery of missing activists

-The Human Rights Commission of Pakistan (HRCP) has expressed grave concern over four activists going missing in Lahore and Islamabad over the last few days, and demanded their immediate recovery.
+The Human Rights Commission of Pakistan (HRCP) has expressed grave concern over four rights activists going missing in Lahore and Islamabad over the last few days.
+It has demanded their immediate recovery.

 “At the moment, the most important thing is the immediate recovery of all four.
 We hope the authorities will respond to the urgency of the task at hand.